Upper GI Endoscopy

 Click here to view an animated version of this test.

 Reasons for Test

-Things that may raise the risk of complications include:
+Things that may raise the risk of problems are:

 What to Expect

 Prior to test